Donders-Institute/bidscoin/docs/workflow.rst

     bidsfolder/code/bidscoin/bidscoiner.log file.

     positional arguments:
-      sourcefolder          The study root folder containing the raw data in sub-#/[ses-#/]data subfolders (or specify --subprefix and
-                            --sesprefix for different prefixes)
-      bidsfolder            The destination / output folder with the bids data
+      sourcefolder          The study root folder containing the raw source data bidsfolder            The destination / output folder with the bids data

     optional arguments:
-      -h, --help            show this help message and exit -p PARTICIPANT_LABEL [PARTICIPANT_LABEL ...], --participant_label PARTICIPANT_LABEL [PART
+      -h, --help            show this help message and exit -p PARTICIPANT_LABEL [PARTICIPANT_LABEL ...], --participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]
-    ICIPANT_LABEL ...]
                             Space separated list of selected sub-# names / folders to be processed (the sub- prefix can be removed).
-Otherwise all subjects in the sourcefolder will be selected -f, --force           If this flag is given subjects will be processed, regardless of existing folders in the bidsfolder.
-Otherwise existing folders will be skipped
+Otherwise all subjects in the sourcefolder will be selected
+      -f, --force           If this flag is given subjects will be processed, regardless of existing folders in the bidsfolder.
+Otherwise existing folders will be skipped -s, --skip_participants
-      -s, --skip_participants
                             If this flag is given those subjects that are in participants.tsv will not be processed (also when the --force flag is given).
 Otherwise the participants.tsv table is ignored
       -b BIDSMAP, --bidsmap BIDSMAP
                             The study bidsmap file with the mapping heuristics.
 If the bidsmap filename is relative (i.e. no "/" in the name) then it is assumed to be located in bidsfolder/code/bidscoin.
 Default: bidsmap.yaml
-      -n SUBPREFIX, --subprefix SUBPREFIX
-                            The prefix common for all the source subject-folders.
-Default: 'sub-' -m SESPREFIX, --sesprefix SESPREFIX
-                            The prefix common for all the source session-folders.
-Default: 'ses-' -v, --version         Show the installed version and check for updates
+      -v, --version         Show the installed version and check for updates

     examples: